sufyanahmad7/Marketplace/README.md

 ## Introduction

-Financial :moneybag: comparison websites are not new.
+Financial comparison websites are not new.
 It started with MoneySmart many years ago as a personal budgeting website and eventually included credit cards and other financial products.
 We’re seeing seismic shifts in the ways which people grow and spend their money.

 However, as a person of faith, I can only consume shariah-compliant products (or interest-free products).
 Hence, my project is about developing a shariah-compliant comparison website that can serve this demographic, especially in SEA.